-Every student is issued a library card along with a unique log-in ID and password to access the E-library.
+Every student is issued a library access along with a unique log-in credentials to access the E-library.
 The students are provided with information regarding the library system upon library registration.
-Students must produce their library card in order to borrow material from the library.
+Students must produce their library access in order to borrow material from the library.

-Students Borrowing Limit (At a time) Duration

-Bachelor students 4 books Per 2 weeks

-Postgraduate students 5 books Per 6 weeks
+Students Borrowing Limit (At a time) Duration Renewal Bachelor students 4 books Per 2 weeks 2 weeks Postgraduate students 5 books Per 6 weeks 6 weeks

-^{} A postgraduate student is allowed to borrow three additional books if/ when required
+A postgraduate student is allowed to borrow three additional books if/ when required

-7.3 Photocopying Service
+8.3 Photocopying Service

-A photocopying service is available for students at an advertised concessional rate.
+Printing and photocopying services are available for students at an advertised concessional rate.

-7.4 General Library Rules
+8.4 General Library Rules

 - 1. If the discipline of the Library is violated by the students, the Librarian has the right to ask the students to leave. - 2.
-At the time of leaving the Library, the visitors in possession of books and other library materials should leave it at the Library entrance. - 3.
-If the behaviour of the visitor offended someone or violates the instructions of the Library, then the DOL can prevent him/ her from entering the Library and disallow him/ her from borrowing any library materials for a period of one semester. - 4.
-Mobile phone should be turned off or kept on silent mode. - 5.
-Keeping the Library clean by not littering and following the Library rules and regulations is a must. - 6.
-Library property has to be respected and maintained at all times. - 7.
-Silence is a necessity inside the Library, and reasonable effort should be made to keep the noise level at a minimum. - 8.
-Students must show their ID cards when asked by the Librarian. - 9.
-Books that have been read or removed from their shelves can be left on the table. - 10.
-Library computers have to be used for academic purposes only. - 11.
-It is not allowed to leave any notes, scribbles or markings on the books or deteriorate/damage the books. - 12.
-Eating and drinking inside the Library is not permitted. - 13.
-Books can only be borrowed via the library card. - 14.
+It is not permitted to photocopy more than 10% of the material regarding to the copyright regulations. - 3.
+At the time of leaving the Library, the visitors in possession of books and other library materials should leave it at the Library entrance. - 4.
+If the behaviour of the visitor offended someone or violates the instructions of the Library, then the DOL can prevent him/ her from entering the Library and disallow him/ her from borrowing any library materials for a period of one semester. - 5.
+Mobile phone should be turned off or kept on silent mode. - 6.
+Keeping the Library clean by not littering and following the Library rules and regulations is a must. - 7.
+Library property has to be respected and maintained at all times. - 8.
+Silence is a necessity inside the Library, and reasonable effort should be made to keep the noise level at a minimum. - 9.
+Students must show their ID cards when asked by the Librarian. - 10.
+Books that have been read or removed from their shelves can be left on the table. - 11.
+Library computers have to be used for academic purposes only. - 12.
+It is not allowed to leave any notes, scribbles or markings on the books or deteriorate/damage the books. - 13.
+Eating and drinking inside the Library is not permitted. - 14.
+Books can only be borrowed via the library card. - 15.
 It is not permitted to bring children inside the Library as this might distract the researchers from doing their work.

-7.5 Library Opening Hours
+8.5 Library Opening Hours